 In terms of power, this one goes about 65 feet per second on average.
 That’s not quite as powerful as the 70 feet per second that most of the elite line does, but still good enough to shoot pretty well.
 The power difference might even be a plus for some.

-Overall, the Infinus Nerf N-Strike Elite Motorized Blaster is one of my favorite motorized Nerf guns. it’s a bit costlier than other options on this list, but more substantial as well.
+Overall, the Infinus Nerf N-Strike Elite Motorized Blaster is one of my favorite motorized Nerf guns.
+It’s a bit costlier than other options on this list, but it’s more substantial as well.